 With only 353 calories in 1 serving, you can pack in as much as 18g of protein or 39% of daily recommended value.
 And that’s not all.

 You can also take in about half a day worth of vitamin B6 and B12.

-And including these vitamin Bs are essential, as vitamin B12 have wide-reaching roles in the body aiding everything from metabolic functions, enzyme production to hormonal balance.
+And including this vitamin Bs are essential, as vitamin B12 has wide-reaching roles in the body aiding everything from metabolic functions, enzyme production to hormonal balance.

 Yet, it’s one deficiency considered of “the leading nutrient deficiencies” around the world, including the U.S, according to a University of Colorado study.

 If you are tired of the ever-popular paleo breakfast, turkey bacon & eggs, you owe it yourself to try this high-protein breakfast pancake.